tonyaajjackson/sosh_coding_test/README.md

 With modular arithmetic, if a restaurant is open from `start` to `finish`, a given `time` is between `start` and `finish` if `(time - start) < (end - start)`, even if `start` and `finish` span the week overflow boundary.
 This removes the need for edge case testing around rollovers.

 ### Comes With Tests & Fuzzer
 Each parser comes with tests expected to fail and tests expected to pass, including as many edge cases as I could discover.
-Tests automatically run on import and provide redundancy of expression of expected behaviour.
+Tests provide redundancy of expression of expected behaviour and have made refactoring safer and easier.

 Also included is a parser fuzzer to flesh out unexpected edge cases by triggering failures in the tests.